COVID-19 won’t kill cities

-For those of you who live in cities, ask yourself: What it is about your urban lifestyle that makes it worth it despite the pollution, the noise and the traffic?
+For those of you who live in cities, ask yourself: What it is about your urban lifestyle that makes it worth it despite the pollution, the noise, and the traffic?
 Perhaps it’s the hundreds of unique restaurants that you like to dine at.
 Or the density that fosters a vibrant night life and cosmopolitan cultural scene.
 Maybe it’s the parks, the museums, the tall buildings, the mass transit.

 What if much of that went away?
 Would you still want to live there?